Valli Kemp: Modelling

-Film and TV acting career
+Film and TV

 According to Kemp herself, she was "discovered" by eminent Australian theatre director Robert Helpmann, who became her mentor during the early part of her career.
 Kemp's experience as a model allowed her to break into other media, and in addition to her numerous commercials, she obtained small roles in episodes of several Australian TV series including Riptide and You Can't See 'Round Corners (both 1969).
 Her first film appearance was in The Games (1970), starring Ryan O'Neal, which was filmed in Sydney.

 After moving to London in 1970, Kemp gained more offers.
 In April of that year, it was reported that she had been signed to appear in the new James Bond film, Diamonds Are Forever, opposite Sean Connery and Jill St. John.
 By her own account, Kemp also "amassed dozens of TV commercials" during this period, notably spots for Revlon and Lamb's Navy Rum.

 In January 1972, it was reported by UPI that Kemp had been cast in a supporting role in the forthcoming sequel to The Abominable Dr. Phibes, which had starred Vincent Price in the title role and Virginia North as his silent assistant, Vulnavia.
-As the latter character had been killed off at the end of the first film, the draft screenplay for the sequel intended to introduce an entirely new character as Phibe's assistant.
+As the latter character had been killed off at the end of the first film, the draft screenplay for the sequel intended to introduce an entirely new character as Phibes' assistant.
 This was revised when the film studio, AIP, insisted that the name Vulnavia be retained.
 North had since become pregnant and was therefore unable to reprise her role, which prompted the casting of Kemp as a replacement.
 Kemp recalls that she was originally given a 10-year contract, as the producers were hoping to develop a Dr. Phibes franchise, with at least four subsequent films being proposed.
 This series did not eventuate.

 During this time, Kemp also made several TV appearances, including the special Mike & Bernie's Show (1972), a semi-fictitious autobiography of comedian brothers Mike and Bernie Winters, who played themselves.
 At the time of her marriage in August 1973 (see below), Kemp was reported to be hosting her own TV programme in London.

 Notwithstanding the failure of the proposed Dr. Phibes franchise, she went on take small roles in several other films, including Rollerball (1975) and The Great Muppet Caper (1981), in which she appeared as a model.

 In April 1981, Kemp announced her intention to return to Australia permanently, due to the "depressing state of the British film industry".
 She was quoted as saying: "The trouble is, in England I can make about one film a year, which I can hardly live on.
 The Australian movie and television business is really booming, so there will be no problem getting parts.
 I know most actresses try their luck in America, but I couldn't face that place."
 She later admitted to the Australian press that "comedy is what I like best, and I'd love to do some television work, maybe co-hosting a show."